allengustrowsky/BiddingHouseServer/README.md

-# Auction House - Client
+# Auction House - Server

 The server of an app that creates a virtual auction space where connected users can create auctions and bid/purchase items from other users.
 Live communication between client and server is achieved with web sockets.
 The client can be found [here](https://github.com/allengustrowsky/BiddingHouseClient).